blockandchainco/documentation/README.md

 ## Why would I care?
 Writing distributed applications on the unblocked platform is super simple, they scale enormously, offer world class security and require almost no investment to run

-## How do I start
+## How do I start?
-Install the pre-requisites, open Microsoft Visual Studion and create a new Unblocked Application
+Install the pre-requisites, open Microsoft Visual Studio and create a new Unblocked Application

-## How do I deliver the applicatio to my users?
+## How do I deliver the application to my users?
 We support multiple ways to deliver an unblocked application.
 Click below for an example

 ## Where do I find out more?